 THE NEXT BIG THING: ELECTRIC CAR CHARGING POINTS FOR ELECTRIC VEHICLES

-By then, it will be a taken-for-granted ‘‘must-have’’, but right now, it’ll be an attractive USP for eco-friendly Staycationers.
+By then, it will be a taken-for-granted “must-have,” but right now, it will be an attractive USP for eco-friendly Staycationers.

 We rank at the top of Page One on Google for the latter.
-Login and tick the boxes to appear in searches for these categories to boost your visitor traffic.
+Log in and tick the boxes to appear in searches for these categories, boosting your visitor traffic.

 ECO-FRIENDLY CLEANING SOLUTIONS FROM IRON & VELVET FOR YOUR LIVING AREAS, KITCHEN AND BATHROOM

 We are not on commission, nor have we accepted any bribes to mention this.
-As you’ve probably gathered, we strive to be eco-friendly, so this is for those owners who want to use eco-friendly and plastic-free cleaning materials in their properties.
-More and more people are looking for eco-friendly holidays – and you don’t get many chances to brag about your socially acceptable cleaning regime!
+As you’ve probably gathered, we strive to be eco-friendly, so this is for property owners who want to use eco-friendly and plastic-free cleaning materials in their properties.
+More and more people are looking for eco-friendly holidays, and you don’t get many chances to brag about your socially acceptable cleaning regime!

 PROPERTY MANAGEMENT